April 25, 2019

 Affordable Healthcare: The Affordable Care Act remains the law of the land in the United States.
 Politically, the forces to maintain the law continue to clash with the forces at work to get rid of it.
 The bottom line, however, is that healthcare and the ability to access it and use it affordably is on everybody’s mind.
 Look for issues relating to coverage of prescriptions.
 The cost of medication is high for the employer and the employee.
 Expect to have to pay out of pocket for medications not covered by workers’ compensation insurance.

 What is a Permanent Impairment?
 States across the country are working to tighten up the definition of which types of impairments, or limitations to returning to full-time work, are permanent.
 The American Medical Association just published its sixth edition of AMA Guides® to the Evaluation of Permanent Impairment.
 This guide starts off with the premise that the purpose of medical treatment is to restore the injured worker to prior function.
 For some injuries then the new impairment ratings are lower than in prior editions.
 The net effect of this type of analysis is that fewer claimants will be awarded permanent impairment benefits following a serious workplace accident or injury.

-- Changing Employer Health Model: Many employers have made the business finding that an employee’s health directly correlates with productivity.
+Changing Employer Health Model: Many employers have made the business finding that an employee’s health directly correlates with productivity.
 The same employers also see a strong relationship with safety and safety training as a method to prevent on-the-job injuries.
-The goal in these two objectives are the same — a healthy workforce.
-Employers, like the Camden County Government and QuickTrip offer employees on-site or near-site health and wellness clinics as the first line of preventive care and treatment management to keep medical costs down and maintain a healthy workforce.
+The goal of these two objectives is the same — a healthy workforce.
+Employers, like the Camden County Government and QuickTrip, offer employees on-site or near-site health and wellness clinics as the first line of preventive care and treatment management to keep medical costs down and maintain a healthy workforce.

 Hurt on the Job?